IBM/telco-network-cloud-drivers/content/user-guides/network-service-design/how-to-design-a-network-service.md

 More information about the tools in the CI/CD Hub can be found [here](/user-guides/cicd/introduction) .

-### TNCO environment
+### TNC-O environment
-Designing a NS is done through the Designer section of TNCO.
-This is typically done on a local or dedicated development environment.
+Designing a NS is done through the Designer section of TNC-O. This is typically done on a local or dedicated development environment.
 The Designer has a graphical User Interface with which you can drag and drop VNF and other elements, establish relationships, modify properties, etc.

 ### LMCTL
-LMCTL is a command line tool that allows you to create, pull, push and test Network Service projects to a TNCO environment.
+LMCTL is a command line tool that allows you to create, pull, push and test Network Service projects to a TNC-O environment.
 LMCTL is also used by the automation server to issue these commands and execute the automated pipeline.
 The LMCTL tool can be installed from the CI/CD Hub.